smarccoder/smarccoder/README.md

 ## CV
 You can download my CV as a PDF from my Google Drive: **[View CV](https://docs.google.com/document/d/1rHpuAcI-vvdF6ZnCDIB3gCCZmv_nxRIS/edit?usp=sharing)**

+Thank you for exploring my portfolio!
+I look forward to leveraging my skills and experience to drive excellence in software quality and contribute to impactful projects.

 Last Edited on: 01/10/2025